Lake George is located north of the City of Anoka in Oak Grove.

 The boat access is located within the George Lake Regional Park operated by Anoka County.
-There is a fee to enter the park, but no fee to use the boat launch.
+There is a fee to enter the park.
 To reach the park entrance, travel north from U.S. 10 on Anoka County Road 9 (Round Lake Blvd./Lake George Blvd.)

 There is public shoreline within the regional park, but the water is very shallow and clear.
 Anglers often fish off the jetties at the boat access.